thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 Before moving on, **please write down your account credentials**.
 If you don't currently use a password manager, now is a great time to invest in one.
 As a professional web developer, you're going to be responsible for hundreds, if not thousands, of passwords throughout your career.

 There are many password managers on the market.
-I use and whole-heartedly recommend [1Password](https://agilebits.com/onepassword) because its user-friendly interface makes it easy to generate and access all my account credentials on all my devices.
-More importantly, I trust the company behind 1Password to employ the best security practices available.
+I recommend [1Password](https://agilebits.com/onepassword) because it's user-friendly and you can access your account credentials on all your devices.
 While it's not a free application, there is a 30-day free trial.
-And if you become a satisfied customer, you can use the `MacPowerUsers` coupon code to take 20% off the price.
+Afterwards, you can use the `MacPowerUsers` coupon code to take 20% off the price.

 After having written down your Surge account credentials somewhere, open your deployed tiny web page in a browser by running the following command.